Ainexplicable/game_snake/README.md

 `IDE`: Visual Studio 2022
 `Compiler`: Microsoft Visual C++ (MSVC)

-This program can only run on Windows, because it uses some functions that are platform-specific, for example, the functions used to clear the console screen or detect the keypress.
+This program can only be run on Windows, because it uses some functions that are platform-specific, for example, the functions used to clear the console screen or detect the keypress.

 Run this program on [Windows Terminal](https://www.microsoft.com/store/productId/9N0DX20HK701) to optimize the performance and experience.
 ```